 So what does it smell like?
 It is classified as a floral bouquet fragrance for women.

-• Top notes: neroli, lily of the valley and lilac
+• Top notes: aldehydes, neroli, lily of the valley and lilac

 • Middle notes: Bourbon Island ylang ylang, tuberose, rose, jasmine